Samir-Rashid/Samir-Rashid.github.io/_posts/2025-03-07-linux-spelunking.md

 You now have all the tools to learn anything you can possibly want.
 To retain this knowledge, you must exercise it.
 Embark on your personal journey of Linux spelunking and discover what happens when you start running a program with the `exec` syscall.
 You can find a sample solution in the ["The `exec` Functions"](https://www.cs.utexas.edu/~rossbach/cs380p/papers/ulk3.pdf#page=846&zoom=auto,27,416) section of *Understanding the Linux Kernel*.

 # Wrapping up

+In this post, we demystified how Linux loads processes and discovered how Linux works on a journey that reminds me of the joys of computers and discovery.

 The great part about learning things this way is that you feel empowered to learn anything.
 The power of open source allows us to figure absolutely anything out with enough effort.
 We also do not need to trust anything.
 We have looked at the source ourselves and can be quite confident that we have created a mental model accurate to the real world.